weaveworks-experiments/flux-classic/site/index.md

 Welcome to the Weave Flux documentation!
 TODO: one sentence summary of flux here.

-TODO short bullet-point feature list
+* TODO short bullet-point feature list
+* Flux does not require the use of Weave Net or any other Docker network plugin, although it does work with them.

 If you are new to Flux, you might want to start with [the Introduction](/intro/).